scriptrdotio/nebula20-smartkitchens/smartkitchens/Readme.md

 - /view/html/views/alerts/alerts.html: grid that displays the list of alerts that were generated when receiving device data (alerts are generated depending on the business rules defined in "/entities/rules/alerts"

 ### /view/javascript
-The asset-tracking application leverages Angular.js and therefore adopts the corresponding MVC implementation.
+The nebula20-smartkitchens application leverages Angular.js and therefore adopts the corresponding MVC implementation.
 This folder contains the definition of the application's controllers.

 - view/javascript/module.js: implements the routing logic of the menu
 - view/javascript/controller.js: the main controller of the application